antoniofranc/antoniofranc/README.md

 # <a href="https://www.linkedin.com/in/antoniofrancisco-085948210/">Antonio Francisco</a>'s Cybersecurity Project Portfolio 🔐

 I'm deeply passionate about cybersecurity and thrive on tackling complex security problems through hands-on development.
 From vulnerability assessments to threat hunting, my projects reflect my commitment to understanding and improving security operations.
-Dive into my repositories and see what I'm building!"
+Dive into my repositories and see what I'm building!

 ## ⚠️ Vulnerability Management Projects